stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
-### His Sufficiency in my Cynicism
+###
-- Point 1:
+- Pain in Love and Joy: Confronting those who have wronged you.
-- Point 2:
+- Pain in Forgiveness: Being open to restoring relationship.
-- Point 3:
+- Pain in maintaining interconnectedness: Remaining as one.